seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 Design: IR2 products are characterized by a minimal and modern design, they can blend armoniously with both modern and more classical forniture environment.
 The customer is encouraged to show it, is an object that anybody interested in beauty and appearance want to show, is not like a classical vacuum cleaner to hide.

 Quality: The quality of materials is visible and conquers the customers that always seek something more from the products they buy.
+Resistant to children and pet attacks.

-Ultimate technology: A unique system of latest generation sensors combined with a specific AI make the IR2 robots the best in terms of orientation and interaction with the surrounding environment, able to generate intelligent and optimized cleaning paths in order to save battery and time.
+Ultimate technology: A unique system of latest generation sensors combined with a specific AI make the IR2 robots the best in terms of orientation and interaction with the surrounding environment, able to generate intelligent and optimized cleaning paths in order to save battery and time, face obstacles and real time mapping recalculation in case of disposition changing.

 Panik situation recognition:  the robot can detect the situation in which things are getting bad avoiding to make it worse trying to escape from it and limiting battery waste.
 Twisted wires in brushes, thin carpets, with fringes or raised corners, insurmountable objects on which competitors' products often jam with no way out.

+No corners left behind: the functional shape and the external brush make the robot able to reanch any corner.

-Dimension: The height of the robot makes it capable of cleaning under the thinner furniture.
+Dimension: The height of the robot makes it capable to clean under the thinner furniture.

 Noise: Silent and not annoying sound.